Installation¶

 sudo usermod -a -G clicon www-data # Only if RESTCONF

-If you do not require RESTCONF, then continue with Build from source.
+If you do not require RESTCONF, then continue with Build clixon from source.

 sudo apt-get install nginx libfcgi-dev

-Note that the libfcgi-dev package may not exist in Ubuntu 18 bionic or later, you may have to build fcgi from source),
+Note that the libfcgi-dev package might not exist in Ubuntu 18 bionic or later, in which case need to build fcgi from source.

 Download clixon source code: